 This is not about going to veterinary hospitals for pet emergencies.
 This is about your pets being prepared for a natural disaster.
 Did you include your pets needs?
-Did you let your Pet Sitting Service know where your pets kit is at?
+Did you let your Pet Care provider know where your Pet Emergency Disaster Preparedness list and kit are at?

 You may have a weeks worth of food for every member of your family, but did you include your pooch in that calculation?

 Do you have water?
 An extra bowl and leash?
 What about blankets or first aid supplies?

 In light of the recent events, it is important to remember to plan for your pet in the case of a natural disaster or an emergency.

 Here are some things that you should have or might want to include in your emergency kit for you pets:

 1. One weeks worth of food (remember that dog food does go bad, so rotate the food out of the disaster kit and into your pup’s food dish a few times a year)